18.104.22.168 YA study-load - full-time secondary students

 Example: A student with a disability (1.1.D.160) would have modified activity test requirements.

 Students are required to maintain satisfactory full-time attendance.
-When it is identified that a YA recipient has had more than 5 days of unauthorised absence in a term without a reasonable excuse, DHS should make an appointment to discuss the situation with the young person.
+When it is identified that a YA recipient has had more than 5 days of unauthorised absence in a term without a reasonable excuse, Services Australia should make an appointment to discuss the situation with the young person.
 A YA activity agreement should then be negotiated taking into account their individual needs.
 The YA activity agreement would inform the student that the student must attend school and have no more than 5 days of unauthorised absences without a reasonable excuse a term for the length of the agreement.
 In order to ensure satisfactory progress, the student must ensure that at all times throughout their secondary course that they are complying with the terms of their YA activity agreement.

 If the young person has more than 5 days of unauthorised absences without a reasonable excuse a participation failure may be incurred.
 If the person committed 3 or more participation failures during a period of 12 months without reasonable excuse, the payment may be suspended for 8 weeks.
 A student's suspensions from school of up to 30 days are regarded as authorised absences.